bearyung/alice-cards/docs/tutorial-game-rules/turn-structure.md

 :::info Reap
 If the environment has changed to a new one, the reaping characters will lose their reap state.
 The elements gained from the reap should be put back into the pool, and the reaping characters should be turned back from the exhausted position to the ready position.
 :::

+## Step 4: Declare the Creature

+Declare which Creature you will use for this turn by flipping the corresponding Identity Card face up.

 ## Step 5: Play, Discard, Recycle or Use Cards